chenderson5280/chenderson5280/README.md

 😄 Welcome to my Github.
 I am still very new to the tech world.
 Recent graduate from Flatiron School of Denver.
 <h2>About me :</h2>
 <br>
+<p> Father of two and happily married for 15+ years.
+Lived in Colorado most of my life and loving every moment of it.
+Big fan of the outdoors, but most of my time I enjoy playing co-op video games with my family.
+Legendary skills behind a grill and also a health nut.  </p>
 <br>
 🌱 I’m currently learning React-Native and Firebase
 <br>